On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems

-The framework proposed in this work is closely related to the concept of Chebychev centers.
-In fact, the optimal maps $\Psi$ defined in \eqref{eq:opt_map_det_ex} and \eqref{eq:optimal_map_inspiration12} correspond to the problem of finding the Chebychev center or the $p$-center (see \cite{novak1989stochastic}) of the set $F_y$ of candidate solutions.
-The setting proposed in this paper guarantees that such centres exist, so that the optimal maps are well-defined; however, Chebychev centers may not exist in general, and other sufficient and necessary conditions for their existence can be found in the literature (see \cite{amir1982existence}, \cite{amir1984chebyshev}, \cite{ward1974chebyshev}, \cite{rao2002chebyshev}).
+The framework proposed in this work is closely related to the concept of Chebyshev centers.
+In fact, the optimal maps $\Psi$ defined in \eqref{eq:opt_map_det_ex} and \eqref{eq:optimal_map_inspiration12} correspond to the problem of finding the Chebyshev center or the $p$-center (see \cite{novak1989stochastic}) of the set $F_y$ of candidate solutions.
+The setting proposed in this paper guarantees that such centres exist, so that the optimal maps are well-defined; however, Chebyshev centers may not exist in general, and other sufficient and necessary conditions for their existence can be found in the literature (see \cite{amir1982existence}, \cite{amir1984chebyshev}, \cite{ward1974chebyshev}, \cite{rao2002chebyshev}).

 In this work, we have kept the forward model $F$ fixed.
 However, in the special case of a linear forward model, it is reasonable to also consider the question of how well we can perform given a fixed budget of $m$ linear functionals.
-Fortunately, this question is well studied in the literature \cite{pinkus2012n}, and is given by the Gelfand width of $\mathcal{M}_1$,
+This question is well studied in the literature \cite{pinkus2012n}, and is given by the Gelfand width of $\mathcal{M}_1$,

-We note that this presents an lower bound for $c_{\mathrm{opt}}^{\mathrm{w}}(A, \mathcal{M}_1, \{0\})$ in the noiseless setting.
+We note that this presents a lower bound for $c_{\mathrm{opt}}^{\mathrm{w}}(A, \mathcal{M}_1, \{0\})$ in the noiseless setting.
 We do not consider the question of what the optimal forward model would be any further in this work, but remark that it is an interesting question worth investigating.